How we reduced our rubbish in the last 12 months

 - giving vouchers of ‘time gifts’ e.g. three hours of babysitting, one hour of spring cleaning!

 - buying locally made consumable products such as soaps, or interesting fancy food the recipient might not buy for themselves.

 - plants and flowers – either shop bought or grown in your garden.

 - giving vouchers for experiences such as a trip to the movies or vouchers for dinner.

 I recently went to a new bulk refill grocery store, and was able to refill a bunch of my jars with basic staple food.
-It is The Storeroom NZ in Te Awamutu, and I will write a whole post about how it went!

-A brief summary though – it was great to reuse my own jars to reduce packaging.
+It was great to reuse my own jars to reduce packaging.
 The pricing was somewhere between the cheapest NZ supermarket (Pak N Save) and the slightly more expensive one (Countdown).
 Some items were much cheaper – making your own peanut butter in their peanut crushing machine was much cheaper than buying the brand I usually buy.
 But, this method of shopping does take some preparation and time, which lots of working people might not be able to do, so may not suit everyone.

 However there are lots of ways to reuse things:

 - Use reusable bags and containers at the supermarket.

 - Swap plastic clingfilm for reusable napkins or beeswax wraps.